rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/guidelines.md

 - 2025-10-30 10:14: UI bugfix: Prevented Shot cards from shrinking when a day has more than 5 items by setting `.board .list .card { flex-shrink: 0; }`.
 Weekday Shot columns now strictly keep fixed card height; overflow items are accessible via a vertical scrollbar.
 No API changes.

 - 2025-10-30 10:16: UI: Enlarged thumbnails and avatars.
 Card thumbnails: default 96×73→104×73; compact Shot/Asset 80×40→88×46.
 Artist avatars: 48→52 px.
 Assignee avatars: 28→32 px.
 No API changes.

+- 2025-10-31 08:05: UI: Assigned artist avatars (assignees on cards) increased by ~20% for readability (32px→38px).
+No API changes.

+- 2025-10-31 08:05 (later): UI: Entity cards (shots and assets) are 30% wider by increasing `--card-w` 220px→286px; adjusted board grid min column to track the card width.
+No API changes.

+- 2025-10-31 08:05 (later): UI: Publish modal now lists each assignment change explicitly instead of a single summary line.
+No API changes.
+- 2025-10-31 08:17: UI: Fixed overlap on entity cards by restructuring the card grid: labels are pinned to the top and assignee avatars are anchored to the bottom (no overlap).
+No API changes.